 As lawmakers debate how to spend our state’s federal CARES Act funding, Vermont has the opportunity to demonstrate to the nation how to emerge from this crisis stronger than when it began.
 To that end, we are calling for a stimulus plan for an agriculturally resilient, emergency ready Vermont.
 It is one part of the blueprint that is needed to respond to the current crisis and course correct towards a better future.

-In recent weeks, some shining examples of what this future can look like have emerged.
+Over the past 11 months, some shining examples of what this future can look like have emerged.
 As people began staying home to slow the spread of the virus, farmers all around the state joined together to offer home delivery of everything from meat and vegetables to prepared meals and pantry staples.
 Interest in Community Supported Agriculture (CSA) shares has spiked exponentially, with many farmers expanding production in order to feed their communities.
 Dairy farmers who sell their milk directly from their farms have begun sourcing from other farmers in their area to provide an array of food to meet their neighbors’ needs.
 Thousands of Vermonters have planted gardens for the first time, to grow more of their own food and share with their communities.

 If we want a food system that can serve us both in good times and in times of crisis, we need to to pay attention to these examples and expand on them exponentially.

 - Provide direct payments to Vermont farms of all types and scales suffering from lost markets, and resilience grants to allow them to expand and adapt to meet the changing needs of our communities.